Learn how to get out of a lease that isn’t working for you anymore

 Even if you had the best intentions when you signed your lease, you might find it’s necessary to break your rental agreement.
-Sometimes, you can explain your situation to your landlord, and he or she won’t penalize you for breaking your lease without legal justification.
+Sometimes, you can explain your situation to your landlord, and he or she won’t penalize you for breaking lease agreements without legal justification.

 It’s not always this easy to get out of your lease, though.
-Breaking a lease without legal grounds can sometimes lead to consequences that can include paying your remaining rent and being subject to legal action.
+Breaking lease agreements without legal grounds can sometimes lead to consequences that can include paying your remaining rent and being subject to legal action.
 As a result, you’ll want to know the different ways to legally get out of your lease.

 Your first step should be reading your rental agreement to learn about your lease obligations.
 Pay close attention to see if your lease includes an early termination clause or a subletting clause.
 You should also keep your eyes peeled for words like “early release,” “sublease” and “sublet.”
 You’ll want to read these relevant sections closely.

-For example, your lease might require you to give advanced notice of your intention to vacate or to find a new tenant to take your place.
-You might also find that your residential lease will let you terminate it if you pay an early termination fee or surrender your security deposit.
+For example, your rental lease might require you to give advanced written notice of your intention to vacate or to find a new tenant to take your place.
+You might also find that your residential rental lease will let you terminate it if you pay an early termination fee or surrender your security deposit.

 How can you break a lease without paying?